Minh-Tri090/TheMovieProject/API_DESIGN.md

 **Path Parameters:**

-- `userId`: ID của người dùng cần cập nhật
+- `userId`: ID of the user to update

 **Request Format:**